Topical Cinnamon – A Home Acne Remedy That Actually Works

 Secondly, the one compound in cinnamon which might well irritate the skin can be circumvented easily.

-The compound is coumarin, a plant toxin which cinnamon contains huge quantities of.
-Coumarin has been shown to cause liver damage when eaten in high amounts.
+That compound is coumarin, a plant toxin which is linked to liver damage when eaten in high amounts.
 It sounds like a risk, but here’s the truth – only “bastard cinnamon” contains coumarin.
 Specifically, cassia cinnamon, a spice derived from the Cinnamomum cassia plant from China.

 The 7 greatest topical treatments for naturally clear skin